Appliance Service Technician students disassembling units and working on parts at Herzing College Toronto

 Yes, but only if you have the latest technology skills.
 Appliances are becoming more advanced.
 There is good demand for technicians who are computer-savvy and understand how the newer units work.

 As the last generation of appliance technicians head into retirement, major companies like Whirlpool are having trouble finding skilled replacements.

-Q 8: What are some career options for appliance technicians?
+Q 7: What are some career options for appliance service technicians?

-There are few different career paths you can take.
-You could start your own appliance repair business, or work for the following employers:
+There are a few different career paths you can take.
+You could start your own appliance repair business, or work for the following types of employers:

 ☑️ Major appliance sales companies

 Q 8: Do you have to complete an apprenticeship?